k0retux/fuddly/docs/source/data_manip.rst

 As a ``key``, you can provide:

-- A *path regexp* (where the node on which the method is called is considered as the root) to the node you want to reach.
-If multiple nodes match the path regexp, the first one will be returned (or ``None`` if the path match nothing).
-It is equivalent to calling :meth:`framework.node.Node.get_first_node_by_path` on the node and providing the parameter ``path_regexp`` with your path.
+- A *path regexp* (where the node on which the method is called is considered as the root) to the nodes you want to reach.
+A list of the nodes will be returned for the reading operation (or ``None`` if the path match nothing), and for the writing operation all the matching nodes will get the new value.
+  The reading operation is equivalent to calling :meth:`framework.node.Node.iter_nodes_by_path` on the node and providing the parameter ``path_regexp`` with your path (except the method will return a python generator instead of a list).

   The following python code snippet illustrate the access to the node named ``len`` to retrieve its byte string representation: